 Organize your inbox

 Email management is all about organization.
-In another article about email overload, we saw that routing rules and autoresponders where key features to set up.
+In another article about email overload, we saw that routing rules and autoresponders were key features to set up.

-Using features such as segments, that allows you to tag a conversation, or using custom data, from your back-office are killer features too.
+Using features such as segments, that allow you to tag a conversation, or using custom data, from your back-office are killer features too.

 Use them to create specific filters and display conversations you're concerned.